Jammy2211/PyAutoLens/docs/general/configs.rst

 The **label_format.ini** config file specifies the format certain parameters are output as in output files like the *model.results* file.

-The **tags.ini** config file specifies the tag of every `SettingsPhase`, *SetupPipeline* and *SLaM* input variable, where these tags customize the output path of the non-linear search in a unique way based on how the model-fitting procedure is set up.

 Tags are self-explanatory and named after the input value of the class they are paired with.
 For a description of the settings themselves checkout the `API Documentation <https://pyautolens.readthedocs.io/en/latest/api/api.html>`_.